yilanchen6/equiv-nn-svm/README.md

 # Required environments:
-This code is tested on below environments:
+This code is tested on the below environments:
 ```
 Python==3.8.8
 torch==1.8.1